solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     # End
 }
 ```
-* Then, delete the *http://rdf.geohistoricaldata.org/tmp* named graph.
+* Then, delete the *http://rdf.geohistoricaldata.org/tmp* named FILTER.

 ### 3.2 *hasOverlappingVersion* and *isOverlappedByVersion* in case of negative gap and version have different start date
 ```sparql